raspberrypilearning/decision-tree/en/step_5.md

 </html>

 A machine learning model that uses a decision tree must repeatedly refine its criteria.
 The more data input, the more accurate it becomes — this is called **training**.
-We are only using a few criteria here, but a machine learning model might use many **thousands** of values.
+You have only used a few criteria, but a machine learning model might use many **thousands** of values.

 Here is a larger set of data about dinosaurs: